-As a Doula, Ayanna provides non-judgemental, compassionate support to pregnant women (and persons) and assists them by providing educational support, resources, and physical and emotional comfort.
+As a Doula, Ayanna provides non-judgmental, compassionate support to pregnant people and assists them by providing educational support, resources, and physical and emotional comfort.
 She is NOT a medical caregiver nor is she a midwife.
-While midwives do tend to be very supportive of the laboring woman, her main role at the birth first and foremost is to be the guardian of safety and making sure that mother and baby are healthy and remain healthy throughout pregnancy and birth.
-The Doula is more like the supportive friend that knows alot about the process and is skilled and professionally trained to help you.
-Her role is to enhance the experience of birth for both the mother and her partner so that they hopefully can have a good/positive experience.
+While midwives do tend to be very supportive of the laboring person, their main role at the birth first and foremost is to be the guardian of safety and making sure that the birthing person and baby are healthy and remain healthy throughout pregnancy and birth.
+The Doula is more like the supportive friend that knows a lot about the process and is skilled and professionally trained to help you.
+The Doulas role is to enhance the experience of pregnancy and birth for both the pregnant/birthing person and/or their partner so that they hopefully can have a good/positive experience.

-A "Community Based" doula is one who works within the community in which she lives, is familiar with cultural and social differences, and works to empower families, improve birth outcomes, breastfeeding rates, and reduce maternal and infant mortality.
+A "Community Based" doula is one who works within the community in which she lives, is familiar with cultural and social differences, and works to empower families, improve birth outcomes, breastfeeding (or chestfeeding) rates, and reduce maternal and infant mortality.
 Ayanna is actively involved in community outreach activities and is very big on education because "You can not have power without choice, and you can not have choice without information."
-(M. Fontaine) The individual needs to be addressed within this organization are 1) helping pregnant people to have a positive experience (no matter their individual situation or choices by providing education, emotional, and physical support), 2) Decreasing intervention rates (by helping clients to understand their options and choices so they can truly make informed decisions), 3) Increasing mother-infant bonding (through proper nurturing and the promotion of and assistance with breastfeeding and skin-to-skin), and 4) increasing the rate at which the birthing person provides human milk for their infants.
+(M. Fontaine) The individual needs to be addressed within this organization are 1) helping pregnant people to have a positive experience (no matter their individual situation or choices by providing education, emotional, and physical support), 2) Decreasing intervention rates (by helping clients to understand their options and choices so they can truly make informed decisions), 3) Increasing parent-infant bonding (through proper nurturing and the promotion of and assistance with breastfeeding (chestfeeding) and skin-to-skin), and 4) increasing the rate at which the birthing person provides human milk for their infants.

-Ayanna believes that by mothering the mother and nurturing her, she will in turn be able to mother and nurture her own baby.
+"Ayanna believes that by mothering the parent and nurturing them, they will in turn be able to comfort and nurture their own baby."